ChristopherCochet/sql-python-interaction/README.md

 Refer to the following notebook [link here](https://github.com/ChristopherCochet/sql-python-interaction/blob/main/Local%20SQLite%20Connection.ipynb)

 ### Tracking our progress
-  - [X] Connect to a AWS RDS POSTGRES instance with Python and perform simple table writes and queries
+  - [X] Connect to a AWS RDS Postgres instance with Python and perform simple table writes and queries
-  - [X] Connect to a AWS RDS POSTGRES instance with Python and revist DSDJ's salaray prediction project to write model predictions to a SQL table
+  - [X] Connect to a AWS RDS Postgres instance with Python and revist DSDJ's salary prediction project to write model predictions to a SQL table
   - [X] Connect to a local SQLite table and perform simple table writes and queries
   - [ ] Create a local SQLite table and revisit class 2 of Harpreets' SQL Technical Workshop (TWS) series